MichHGeo/MichHGeo/README.md

 ### Hello, my name is Michael H. George

-## I am an aspiring programer, willing to learn as much as possible.
+## I am an aspiring programer, and willing to learn as much as possible.